Finally! A compilation of veterinary resources on the web.

 What it is: a searchable database on conditions documented in purebred dogs.
 Search by breed to see reported diseases or search by disease to see the reported breeds.
 Complete with references and links to more info.

-BONUS: HSVMA Guide to Heritable Disorders and UPEI’s Canine Inherited Disorders Database are other great resource to know about.
+BONUS: HSVMA Guide to Heritable Disorders and UPEI’s Canine Inherited Disorders Database are other great resources to know about.
 They are thorough, but harder to navigate.

 7. Ohio State’s Indoor Pet Initiative